 If you find some time to enjoy the joys of everyday life, you won’t get easily stressed about trivial matters.

-If you start feeling stress while at work, walk around the office for a few minutes, go to another part of your workplace, or just walk the steps a few times.
+If you start feeling stressed while at work, walk around the office for a few minutes, go to another part of your workplace, or just walk the steps a few times.
 If you are at home, walk around your rooms, or in your yard to let more oxygen enter your brain.
 This will significantly relieve the tension.

 Get more comfortable by losing your clothes and removing your glasses and that extra shirt.
 Also, do some foot and toe stretches to relieve the tension in your feet.

 You’ll be surprised how good it feels.
-Another thing you can do is a contract and relax muscles throughout your body, starting from your feet and legs, continuing through your abs and back, all the way to your shoulders and face.
+Another thing you can do is an Everyday Health throughout your body, starting from your feet and legs, continuing through your abs and back, all the way to your shoulders and face.

 Sometimes, the source of your stress is your diabetes management.
 Remembering all those things like taking medications, following a healthy diet, exercising, and regular blood sugar testing can easily cause stress.

 But, you can help relieve it by making medication reminders, deciding to pack healthy lunch 3 days a week, or asking some close person to take some of the responsibilities related to purchasing, preparing, and cooking healthy foods.

 Learning how to cope with stress is one of the best things you can do for your body and overall health.
 Since blood glucose levels are affected by stress, people with type 1 and 2 diabetes should be especially careful to avoid it, as well as deal with it the best they can.